 For instance, clicking on a suspicious process will show you cryptographic hashes of that process.
 You can then click on the Sandfly Hunter hash search and Sandfly will show you all hosts running that same process whether or not it generated an alert.
 Below we have found a suspicious process on one host, but clicking on that hash shows that multiple hosts were seen running that same process without alerts.
 This kind of search can help identify spread of malicious binaries, users, SSH keys and other important threat hunting data.

-The Sandfly Hunter is a powerful feature and will be discussed in its own section.
+The Sandfly Hunter is a powerful feature and is discussed in further detail in the Sandfly Hunter section.

 Results Action Buttons